CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 > shared on Facebook as well as URL properties passed as part of an Open
 > Graph action.

-Facebook Open Graph objects are marked up using Open Graph protocol, properties specific to Facebook, and properties specific to your Facebook application.
+Facebook Open Graph objects are marked up using Open Graph protocol,properties specific to Facebook, and properties specific to your Facebook application.

-The CoalaWeb Social Metadata plugin allows you to add default values for the parameters outlined below or dynamically populates them in a variety of different ways see [Social Metadata Options](#options-og) for more details. *\[Figure-21\]*
+The CoalaWeb Metadata plugin allows you to add default values for the parameters outlined below or dynamically populates them in a variety of different ways see [Social Metadata Options](#options-og) for more details. *\[Figure-21\]*

 ##### Open Graph Parameters